DOI-USGS/ISIS3/Public-Release-Process.md

 * Clone a fresh copy of the ISIS3 repository from GitHub
 * Update the isis/version file to reflect the proper version number and release stage.
-    * alpha-from the dev branch (not yet available)
+    * alpha - from the dev branch (not yet available)
-    * beta-release candidate RC
+    * beta - release candidate RC
-    * stable-stable public release
+    * stable - stable public release
-* Update the isis/CMakeLists.txt file to reflect the proper version number, release data, and release stage.
+* Update the isis/CMakeLists.txt file to reflect the proper version number, release date, and release stage.
 * Until the build process is updated to pull from github tarballs, update the recipe/meta.yaml at this stage as well:
     * build number: should be set to 0
     * The version should be the version of ISIS you are building.
 Refer [here](https://semver.org/) for information on semantic versioning.